annah mason

 Social Change Starts with Personal Justice: Rhonda Magee on the Role of Self-Care in Movement Building

-Self-care is a frequent discussion topic among change leaders who want to avoid burnout, but what if it’s about more than stress management?
-California-based author and educator Rhonda Magee views self-care as a radical act of personal justice that keeps people authentic, creative and fair-minded.
+Self-care is a frequent topic of discussion among change leaders who wish to avoid burnout.
+While many of us turn to self-care once our stress has boiled over, California-based attorney and educator Rhonda Magee teaches her law students that self-care is a proactive, radical act of personal justice — one that keeps us creative and evenhanded while doing the work of social change.

-Magee, who prioritizes mindfulness as a form of self-care, deftly frames her practice as “the first approximation to justice,” using it to cultivate her identity as a Black woman, carry on her late grandmother’s contemplative practice, and ultimately drive her work in law and human rights.
-Learn more from her talk at the Skoll Foundation.
+Magee, who meditates as a form of self-care, deftly frames her mindfulness practice as “the first approximation to justice.”
+She meditates to explore and cultivate her identity as a Black woman, carry on her late grandmother’s contemplative practice, and ultimately drive her work in law and human rights.
+Learn more from her conversation with the Skoll Foundation team.

 Social Change Starts with Personal Justice: Rhonda Magee on the Role of Self-Care in Movement Building (skoll.org)